laoyigrace/subject/doc/source/configuring.rst

 * ``filesystem_store_datadirs=PATH:PRIORITY``

 Optional.
-Default: ``/var/lib/glance/subjects/:1``
+Default: ``/var/lib/subject/subjects/:1``

 Example::

-  filesystem_store_datadirs = /var/glance/store
+  filesystem_store_datadirs = /var/subject/store
-  filesystem_store_datadirs = /var/glance/store1:100
+  filesystem_store_datadirs = /var/subject/store1:100
-  filesystem_store_datadirs = /var/glance/store2:200
+  filesystem_store_datadirs = /var/subject/store2:200

 This option can only be specified in configuration file and is specific to the filesystem storage backend only.

-filesystem_store_datadirs option allows administrators to configure multiple store directories to save glance subject in filesystem storage backend.
+filesystem_store_datadirs option allows administrators to configure multiple store directories to save subject subject in filesystem storage backend.
 Each directory can be coupled with its priority.

 **NOTE**:

 * This option can be specified multiple times to specify multiple stores.
 * Either filesystem_store_datadir or filesystem_store_datadirs option must be
-  specified in glance-api.conf
+  specified in subject-api.conf
 * Store with priority 200 has precedence over store with priority 100.
 * If no priority is specified, default priority '0' is associated with it.
 * If two filesystem stores have same priority store with maximum free space